fhem/lib_timer/README.md

 How To use this?
 =====
+### Load Package

-Import the package into your package directly or via eval as needed:
+Load the package into your package directly or via eval as needed:
 `use FHEM::Core::Timer::Helper;`

 or

 `eval { use FHEM::Core::Timer::Helper;1 } ;`

+### Function overview

 Function overview:
 | function     | description  |